dspmathguru/fpgacloud/README.md

 Currently there is a lot of moving parts to this sort of development requiring people to really understand a lot of different aspects of of cloud based FPGA computing.

+# Usage
+Right now there is not much to this environment as it is in the middle of being created.